microsoft/regexp-i18n/README.md

 1. `LETTERS` - all 18n letters
 1. `LETTERS_AND_DIACRITICS` - all i18n letters and diacritics
 1. `LETTERS_DIGITS_AND_DIACRITICS` - all i18n letters, digits and diacritics
 1. `DIACRITICS` - Special class of characters.
-Modifes previous character.
+Modifies previous character.
 Can't be stripped out without changing the text meaning.
 1. `DIGITS` - all i18n digits

 ## Patterns
 The patterns are regular expressions ranges well tested and reusable.
 1. `MATCH_LETTER` - Matches all 18n characters with diacritics.
 This is a strict pattern.
-All outstanding diacritics wan't be matched.
+All outstanding diacritics won't be matched.
-1. `STRIP_SPECIAL` - Matches special characters in the begining and the end of the string.
+1. `STRIP_SPECIAL` - Matches special characters in the beginning and the end of the string.

 ```